SquareGPS/navixy-api/docs/backend-api/how-to/how-to-work-with-tasks.md

 For example, we want to create the next task:

 George will deliver new devices to the office on 16th of March, from 12 to 2 PM.
-His car has a tracker with id 203190.
+His car has a tracker with ID 203190.
 Today may be some traffic jams that's why he may be late on one hour.
 Also, I know that he needs 30 minutes to get to the office, put in new devices, and fill in documents.